The calm water and delightful location

-Light and airy with a heavenly taste that stole my heart at the Pacific Wine and Food Classic in Newport Beach this past August 19.
+Light and airy with a heavenly taste and drink that stole my heart at the Pacific Wine and Food Classic in Newport Beach this past August 19.
 Oh yes, there was plenty of wine and food, but these beauties put the event in a new dimension.

 Walking over the bridge to the Newport Dunes Resort with calm blue waters underneath, I saw people laughing as they paddled on stand-up boards and dunked their toes in the water from the sandy shore.